progtologist/cc-arduino-lib/README.md

 few other elements in the setup as USB cable, arduino core code and cc-master, is more likely to be a bug in the Control Chain library.
 In that case please make a bug report stating the Arduino platform you are using and also that you have followed and executed the tests described here.

+## Teensy Modification

+The changes implemented in this fork allow the library to work on a Teensy 4.1 (potentially even more teensy boards as well) over the USB Serial interface.

+The USB Serial replaces the HWSerial required for the arduino boards, which means that your device no longer requires the Arduino Shield that MOD Devices sells.